Anxiety Resources: Find a Therapist & Get Help

 If you broke your leg, you wouldn't try to set the bone yourself.
 Anxiety disorders are medical conditions with effective, well-researched treatments.
 Asking for help means you're serious about getting better.

 Roughly 1 in 5 adults experiences an anxiety disorder in any given year.
 If you're not sure whether what you're feeling qualifies, our guide to understanding anxiety can help you identify what's happening.
+If your anxiety is specifically tied to feeling left behind by AI, AI imposter syndrome is remarkably common and very treatable.
+For older adults facing age-specific technology anxiety, know that targeted support exists.
 Most people who seek treatment see significant improvement.
 You are not broken, and you are not alone.
 The fact that you're reading this page already shows strength.

 Many people wait years before seeking help — often because anxiety itself makes the process feel scary.
 If your anxiety is fueled by constant technology news, compulsive AI doom-scrolling or tech-related burnout can make everything feel more urgent than it is.
 If that's you, know this: the hardest part is making the first call.
 Everything after that gets easier.